 Strattera: ADHD Medication FAQ

-Strattera (atomoxetine) is a non-stimulant ADHD medication used to treat symptoms of attention deficit disorder in children and adults.
+Strattera (atomoxetine) is a non-stimulant ADHD medication used to treat symptoms of attention deficit hyperactivity disorder in children and adults.
 Learn how Strattera works, how it’s taken, and common side effects of the drug.

 What is Strattera for ADHD?

 Strattera is a non-stimulant medication used to treat symptoms of attention deficit hyperactivity disorder (ADHD or ADD) including distractibility, impulsivity, and hyperactivity in children, teens, and adults.
 Strattera has long been advertised as the first non-stimulant ADHD medication, however doctors also commonly prescribe non-stimulant medications like Intuniv, clonidine, and guanfacine as well.